 Catching a Bass with a Drop Shot: What Lures Do You Need?

 Contrary to beliefs, fishing is not just going out on the water and casting a line.
-Yes, fishing may look relatively simple, but it does require a lot of fishing technique knowledge.
+Yes, fishing may look relatively simple, but it requires much fishing technique knowledge.
 Reeling in big catches doesn’t just happen, and an essential piece of the fishing puzzle is learning drop shot lures for bass.

 Fishing enthusiasts find drop shot the best fishing technique for catching largemouth and smallmouth bass.
 And while there is a wide selection of drop shot baits for bass available on the market, some will undoubtedly outperform the others.